 Additional Resources @ Lynda.com

-Navigate to lynda.com and click on the Sign in link in the upper right corner.
+Navigate to lynda.com and use the Sign in link in the upper right corner.
 In the Log in through your organization or school box, enter www.mtholyoke.edu.
 When prompted, sign in with your MHC username and password.